anoma/nspec/docs/arch/node/types/engine_environment.juvix.md

   name.
 - A list of timers that have been set.

-This data is encapsulated within the `EngineEnvironment` type, which is parameterised by four types:
+This data is encapsulated within the `EngineEnv` type, which is parameterised by four types:

 - `S`, representing the local state,